 Small accumulations of lime scale may be removed with a stiff bristle brush.
 Severe accumulations of lime scale should be removed by dissolving the accumulation on a commercial delimer.
 Do not use muratic acid or hydrochloric acid based deliming solutions to remove lime scale from the elements.
 Do not pour delimer into the storage tank.
-Deliming solutions may damage the glass lined interior of the tank or the passivation layer of the stainless steel tank.
+Deliming solutions may damage the glass lined interior of the tank.